 - Submits a balanced budget to the STC San Diego council.

 - Prepares a fiscal year-end financial report to International STC.

-- Posts open jobs on our group’s LinkedIn and/or Twitter accounts.
+- Posts open jobs on STC San Diego’s LinkedIn and Slack groups.

 - Coordinates an annual networking event for unemployed or under-employed technical communicators.